PaddlePaddle/X2Paddle/TensorFlow2Paddle/README.md

 > **2. input tensors' and output tensors' name**

-### Demo: How to change tensorflow resnet_v1_50 pretrained model to PaddlePaddle model for inference
+### Demo: How to transform tensorflow resnet_v1_50 pretrained model to PaddlePaddle model for inference
 #### 1. Get pretrained_model

 ```